TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

          :code:`ext\_tables.php`

    Description
          This file contains table declarations.
+It must not contain a PHP encoding declaration.
 For more information about table declarations and definitions see the "TYPO3 Core API" document.
-         The name may not be changed.
+The filename may not be changed.

 .. container:: table-row